Striker pistols are incompatible with 'modern' holsters

-Trouble is: in profile they were similar, but their function is so different that the shape obscured the fact that no exposed hammer meant that a holster's safety strap could no longer act as a natural protection against the hammer either rising, or falling.
-Neither would the rising hammer warn the gunman's thumb as it did when holstering the DA revolver or a DA automatic.
-So one protective feature of 'modern' gunleather -- gone.
+Trouble is, in profile they are similar but their function is so different that the shape obscured the reality that not having an exposed hammer meant that a holster's safety strap could no longer act as a natural protection against the hammer either rising, or falling.
+Nor would the rising hammer warn the gunman's thumb as it did when holstering the DA revolver or a DA automatic.
+So that was a protective feature of 'modern' gunleather -- gone.

 Then the natural tendency to cover the trigger actually ADDED a problem for the Glock that wasn't there for the 1911: if that trigger finger, or clothing, is inside the guard even a little bit, then the side of the trigger finger strikes the leather covering for the trigger even the tip of the finger on the trigger makes a BANG!
 And a bullet down the thigh at best; or into the femoral artery if IWB at worst.
 Perhaps even into the chap standing behind someone wearing a horizontal shoulder holster system.
 THIS IS DIFFERENT FROM THE 1911 which trigger can't be pressed to fire the pistol when (1) the pistol is in condition 3, or (2) the grip safety is still released, or (3) the thumb safety is 'on'/'up'.

-Oh, you say, the Glock DOES have a safety.
+But, you say, the Glock DOES have an external safety.
 It's a passive safety in the trigger.
 Yes, all striker pistols do have a version of this little tab:

 BUT IT'S NOT A SAFETY.
 Instead it's a band-aid against the trigger moving to the rear when the pistol is dropped, to avoid it firing THEN.
 It was my former armorer who had to educate me about this (and he loved his Glock, but then he was an actual gunfighter and knowingly took any and all risks.
 To the chagrin of his dead adversaries).

-It has safeties inside it, you say.
+Okay, but the Glock has safeties inside it, you say.
 It's even called a 'safe action' pistol.
-Again, it doesnt' really.
-It's a striker pistol that is carried with the pistol almost fully cocked; and pulling the trigger completes the cocking and fires it.
+Again, it doesn't, not really.
+It's a striker pistol that is carried with the pistol almost fully cocked; and pulling the trigger merely completes the cocking of the striker and then releases it to strike the primer.
 Even if it's a third party who pulls the trigger.

 And that is exactly what happens when the trigger finger strikes the edge of the holster that's been extended to cover it.
 The cover ADDED a layer of safety to the 1911 but here it has SUBTRACTED a layer of safety from the striker pistol.

-Fast forward to the turn of this century and a whole bunch of people, who spent their time at pistol ranges where the pistols must ALWAYS be empty until on the line and they're told to 'load!', 'forgot' that on the street the laws of physics are applied differently.
+Fast forward to the turn of this century and a whole bunch of people who spent their time at pistol ranges where the pistols must ALWAYS be empty until on the line and they're told to 'load!', 'forgot' that on the street the laws of physics are applied differently.
 That striker pistol that is now nearly fully cocked with a round in the chamber, and worn over the groin?
 It doesn't know about competition rules.
-It has only one rule: fire when the trigger is pulled, regardless of where it is pointed.
+It has only one rule: fire when the trigger is pulled, regardless.

 Like this old striker-fired Browning (FN) of Ian Fleming's who was the author of the Bond books.
-From its date it was surely his father's, who was such a prominent British officer that it was no less a person who wrote his obituary after a WW1 bombing than Winston Churchill.
-Its date of manufacture?
-Before 1914 and handed down then to his widow and on to their son, Ian who carried it in his WWII service.
-In a private collection now, unlike a striker fired Glock.
+From its serial number it was his father's, who was such a prominent British officer that it was no less a person who wrote his obituary after a WW1 bombing in 1914 than Winston Churchill.
+Its year of manufacture perhaps?
+It was then handed down to his widow then on to their son, Ian, who carried it for his WWII service in British Intelligence.